 No, this is not a problem at all.
 SAVSNET and VetCompass both collect information through practice records – Generation Pup asks owners to provide information about their dogs, so there is no conflict.
 In fact, Generation Pup and VetCompass are working together to make sure that the welfare benefits of each project are maximised by combining information from owners with veterinary records for outcome measures.

 We are very grateful for any help you give us recruiting puppy owners onto the study.
-You can also be involved by helping to ‘spread the word’: we need as many puppies as possible registered to ensure that the project is a success, so by spreading the news on facebook or twitter, telling your friends, having flyers for owners in your waiting room or recruiting owners coming to puppy socialisation classes you will be helping us to make Generation Pup a successful study which will have massive benefits for dogs, vets and owners of the future!
+You can also be involved by helping to ‘spread the word’: we need as many puppies as possible registered to ensure that the project is a success, so by spreading the news on Facebook or Twitter, telling your friends, having flyers for owners in your waiting room, playing our video on Vet Channel or recruiting owners coming to puppy socialisation classes you will be helping us to make Generation Pup a successful study which will have massive benefits for dogs, vets and owners of the future!

 We can also come and give presentations to encourage owners to sign up to the study, so get in touch if you would like to host a Generation Pup client evening.